 * * *

-The blog Components of Enthusiasm has done a post on collar pins, and pins have shown up previously in a number of Ivy Style posts, such as these below:
+Finally, collar pins have shown up previously in a number of Ivy Style posts, such as these below:

 — CHRISTIAN CHENSVOLD